constructor21/peal_web_v2/README.md

 firebase: auth: if uid is there it means you're logged in if isEmpty: true means not logged in

+The reason the flash was happening is because the dom was rendering before firebase runs to see if we are logged in or not

 TODO:
 Check if you keep adding campaigns will the footer dynamically get pushed down the page Get the validation sigin code from Peal_Web v1